nyg/maven-basics/README.md

 ## 1. Starting with a minimal POM

-The POM is written in a XML file.
+The POM is written in an XML file.
 Its content and structure are described by the Maven XSD (XML Schema Definition).
 Since Maven 2, the version 4 of the Maven XSD is used, it is available here: https://maven.apache.org/xsd/maven-4.0.0.xsd.

 Therefore, the pom.xml should start this way: